joejoebanks/ElectronYTDownloader/README.md

 ```
 ### Install ffmpeg Locally

-Install Electron forge using the following command
+Install ffmpeg to project folder using the following command

 ```bash
 cd ElectronYTDownloader